jgoggles/snf/src/content/19-05-09-ij-update-1.md

 I can see why people humble-brag about reading Infinite Jest.
 I suppose that's what I'm doing.
-But it's not so much a brag, really, rather than holy-shit-I-want-to-share-what-I'm-experiencing.
+But it's not so much a brag, really, rather than my-God-I-want-to-share-what-I'm-experiencing.
 Like what if there weren't photos of the Grand Canyon and everyone and their mother hadn't been there?
 Can you imagine seeing that fucker[^1]?
 You'd want to tell people about what an amazing thing there is in the desert.
 Yeah, it's